Data & information security

 • MFA: Using a VPN with MFA enhances security, ensuring only authorized users can access the network.
 After entering your username and password, you might receive a code or a notification on your phone.
 This extra step makes it harder for threat actors to gain access.

-How does a VPN safeguard data?
+How does a VPN protect data?

 Even if your company’s data passes through the public internet, the encryption keeps it safe.
 For instance, if an employee works remotely and connects to the company’s VPN to access a database, their data might travel through public internet networks.
 Even if cybercriminals tap into this network, they will only see encrypted information, not the actual business data.